-Anangen phase is considered as the growth phase for the hair strands and this stage lasts up to 2-7 years.
-The number of years a hair strand remains at this stage is determined by genetics and other internal external factors.
+The anagen phase is considered as the growth phase for the hair strands, and this stage lasts up to 2-7 years.
+The number of years a hair strand remains at this stage is determined by genetics and other internal-external factors.
 The more the hair remains at this stage, the lengthier is the hair strand.
 About 85% of the hair strands on our head go through the anagen phase.

-Catagen Phase is considered as the transition phase and this phase lasts for only 10-14 days.
+Catagen Phase is considered as the transition phase, and this phase lasts for only 10-14 days.
 During this phase, the hair follicle shrinks and detaches from the root.
-This cuts the essential blood supply for the hair growth and stops the growth.
+This cuts the essential blood supply for hair growth and stops the growth.

 Telogen Phase is considered as the resting phase and lasts up to 3 months.
 During this phase, the hair follicle remains rested.
-The hair strand sheds and once the telogen phase is over, new hair growth starts.
-10-15% of the hair strands on our head go through telogen phase.
+The hair strand sheds, and once the telogen phase is over, new hair growth starts.
+10-15% of the hair strands on our head go through the telogen phase.

-Many of few must have let out a sigh of relief after reading this but don’t waste your time counting the number of hair strands to check whether it is within the 80-100 limit.
+Many would have let out a sigh of relief after reading this, but don’t waste your time counting the number of hair strands to check whether it is within the 80-100 limit.